hoangthienan95/computer-vision-project/milestones/tech_report/Technology_Report.md

 </p>

 <center>
-**Figure 17:** Set of sample images from training dataset in COCO-style format<br>
+**Figure 15:** Set of sample images from training dataset in COCO-style format<br>
 </center>
 <br>

 We did not apply any further pre-processing steps to the dataset or to the images prior to training.
 By default, Mask R-CNN model resizes all input images to a fixed size of *1024 px x 1024 px*.
 The non-square image is padded with all zeros, where the smallest side is 800 px and the largest is trimmed at 1000 px.
-Unless otherwise notes, all training runs used these default parameters.
+Unless otherwise noted, all training runs used these default parameters.

 ### Dataset Usage
 We split the the distribution for the dataset for training and validation as shown in *Table 1*.
-In general, we applied a 80/20 split between training/validation data for each run while also using a label stratification strategy in **Run 4** to distribute the annotations evenly.
+We applied a 80/20 split between training/validation data for each run while also using a label stratification strategy in **Run 4** to distribute the annotations evenly.

 <center>